-On Thursday, July 3 House Republicans passed the One Big Beautiful Bill Act (H.R.
+On Thursday, July 3 House Republicans passed the One Big Beautiful Bill (OBBB) (H.R.
 1) by a vote of 218 to 214, nearly entirely along party lines.
 All 212 Democrats voted in unison against the bill, and were joined by two Republicans, Reps.
 Thomas Massie of Kentucky and Brian Fitzpatrick of Pennsylvania.
-The bill is now headed to President Trump’s desk for his signature.
+President Trump signed the bill into law on July 4.
+The OBBB includes updates to overtime pay taxation, revises executive compensation rules for public companies, and modifies employer benefit programs.
+Key changes affect health savings account (HSA) eligibility, telehealth services, and the business tax credit for paid family leave.
+Additionally, the legislation makes the employer student loan repayment benefit permanent.
+Employers should review these provisions carefully to prepare for effective dates starting in 2025.

 The following are provisions of interest to HR Policy Association member companies.